01-edu/public/subjects/hash160/README.md

-## hash
+## hash160

 ### Instructions

-Create a function `hash160` that takes one argument, expected to be a string, and returns the hash `sha256` of this argument hashed again with the `ripemd160` algorithm.
+Create a function `hash160` which takes one argument, expected to be a string, and returns the hash `sha256` of this argument hashed again with the `ripemd160` algorithm.
 The return value must be in a binary form.

 Formally, it could be described as :